confluentinc/learn-building-flink-applications-in-java-exercises/README.md

 ## Requirements

 - Java 21
-	- Flink 2.1.1 requires a minimum of Java 11 and has support for Java 21.
-The code in this repo has been upgraded to use Java 21.
+	- Flink 2.0.1 requires a minimum of Java 11 and has support for Java 21.
+The code in this repo uses Java 21.
 - A Java development environment.
-- A Flink 2.1.1 installation.
+- A Flink 2.0.1 installation.
 - A Confluent Cloud account.

 ## Repo Structure